Enhancing my blog for Scientific Writing - Integrate Comments, Better TOC and Latex Support

 Writing LaTeX in Articles

-Once enabled, you can use LaTeX syntax inside your Markdown or reStructuredText files:
+Once enabled, you can use LaTeX syntax inside the Markdown or reStructuredText files.
+Use $...$ for inline math and $$...$$ for block equations.

 The plugin will automatically render these using MathJax when your page loads.